-- 1. Enable the Web Proxy.
+Step 1 Enable the Web Proxy.
 To allow or block HTTP traffic, you must first enable the Web Proxy.
 Usually, the Web Proxy is enabled during the initial setup using the System Setup Wizard.
-For more information, see "Configuring the Web Proxy" on page 70. - 2.
-Create and configure Access Policy groups.
+For more information, see Configuring the Web Proxy, page 5-3.

+Step 2 Create and configure Access Policy groups.
 After the Web Proxy is enabled, you create and configure Access Policy groups to determine how to handle each request from each user.
-For more information, see "Access Policy Groups" on page 150.
+For more information, see Access Policy Groups, page 8-2.